tezine/Markdowns/Frameworks/Vue/Vue.md

 * In case you want to remove eslint checking and messages, execute `npm remove @vue/cli-plugin-eslint`
 * Styles can be scoped in Vue.
 Just add `<style scoped></style>`.
 * Vue supports SCSS and others.
 Add in your .vue file: `<style scoped lang="scss">`
+* Boostrap integration is easy with [BoostrapVue](https://bootstrap-vue.org/) project.

 # Vue vs Angular